mesonbuild/meson/docs/markdown/Cross-compilation.md

 automatically use the given wrapper when it needs to run host binaries.
 This happens e.g. when running the project's test suite.

-The next section lists properties of the cross compiler and thus of the host system.
+The next section lists properties of the cross compiler and its target system, and thus properties of host system of what we're building.
 It looks like this:

 ```ini
 [properties]